openstack-infra/puppet-log_processor/README.md

-# OpenStack Log Processor Module
+# This repo has moved to OpenDev

-This module installs and configures Log Processor
+It can now be found at [https://opendev.org/opendev/puppet-log_processor](https://opendev.org/opendev/puppet-log_processor)